Mike Ceresia

 Mike Ceresia is a Canadian retired racquetball player from Sarnia, Ontario.
-He was a member of five Canadian teams that won gold at the Racquetball World Championships, which is the most gold medals won by a Canadian at the International Racquetball Federation (IRF) World Championships.
-He also won 10 Canadian Championships (two singles and eight doubles).
+He won gold in the Men’s Team event at four International Racquetball Federation (IRF) World Championships, and one overall World Championship Title for a total of 5 Gold Medals.
+This is a Canadian record.
+In Canada, Ceresia won 10 Canadian Championships (two singles and eight doubles), and that is 3rd most men's titles (tied with Sherman Greenfeld).

 International career

 Ceresia represented Canada on 18 occasions between 1988 and 2002, including eight consecutive World Championships during that period.

 His lowest finish at the World Championships was fourth.

 Ceresia was a member on the Canadian men's team that won gold four times: 1988, 1996, 2000 and 2002, as well as a gold medal for Overall/Combined Team in 2000.
 Ceresia and his partners won the deciding match for the men's team title in 1988, 2000 and 2002.
 These three clinching victories were over the United States.